boazbk/crypto/lec_16_FHE_part2.md

 and

-$$CC's = bb's$$.
+$$CC's = C(bs) = bb's$$

+where all these equalities are in $\Z_q$.

+Addition modulo $q$ is not the same as XOR, but given these multiplication and addition operations, we can implement the NAND operation as well.
-Now if  $b,b' \in \{0,1\}$, then $b \; NAND \; b' = 1-bb'$ and in particular this equation holds modulo $q$.
+Specifically, for every  $b,b' \in \{0,1\}$,  $b \; NAND \; b' = 1-bb'$.
-Hence we can take  a ciphertext $C$ encrypting $b$ and a ciphretext $C'$ encrypting $b'$ and transform these two ciphertexts to the ciphertext
+Hence we can take  a ciphertext $C$ encrypting $b$ and a ciphertext $C'$ encrypting $b'$ and transform these two ciphertexts to the ciphertext
 $C''=(I-CC')$ that encrypts $b\; NAND \; b'$ (where $I$ is the identity matrix).
 Thus in a world without Gaussian elimination it is not hard to get a fully homomorphic encryption.

 > # {.remark title="Private key FHE" #privkeyfhe}
-Strictly speaking, we only showed in this world how to get a _private key_ fully homomorphic encryption.
+We have not shown how to _generate_ a ciphertext without knowledge of $s$, and hence strictly speaking we only showed in this world how to get a _private key_ fully homomorphic encryption.
 Our "real world" scheme will be a full fledged _public key_ FHE.
-However, we note that private key homomorphic encryption is already very interesting and in fact sufficient for many of the "cloud computing" applications.
+However we note that private key homomorphic encryption is already very interesting and in fact sufficient for many of the "cloud computing" applications.
 Moreover,  [Rothblum](http://eccc.hpi-web.de/report/2010/146/)  gave a generic transformation from a  _private key_ homomorphic encryption to a _public key_ homomorphic encryption.

 ## Real world partially homomorphic encryption

-We now discuss how we can obtain an encryption in  the real world where, as much as we'd like to ignore it, there are people who walk among us (not to mention some computer programs) that can actually invert matrices.
+We now discuss how we can obtain an encryption in  the real world where, as much as we'd like to ignore it, there are people who walk among us (not to mention some computer programs) that  actually know how to invert matrices.
 As usual, the idea is to "fool Gaussian elimination with noise" but we will see that we have to be much more careful about "noise management", otherwise even for the party holding the secret key the noise will overwhelm the signal.[^chaos]

 [^chaos]: For this reason, Craig Gentry called his highly recommended survey on fully homomorphic encryption and other advanced constructions [computing on the edge of chaos](https://eprint.iacr.org/2014/610).